Dutton-Christian-Robotics/Skystone19-20/README.md

 ## In Progress
 * Implement a configuration class.
 This could include values for motor drive times, as well as names for port mappings.
 This class would be instantiated in the OpMode class and passed to the DefenderBot class.
 This will allow us to keep the Bot code clean and minimally changeable, but let us quickly swap out and test functionality by using different configuration files.
 * Developed op mode (JuniorIterativeTeleOp) for basic driving with controller

+## Done
+* Created motor subclass that allows "forward" and "reverse" to be established in configuration file--for those times when motors are mounted backward.